elnormous/SoftwareRenderer/README.md

 # Software Renderer
-With this I am trying to implement the GPU rendering pipeline in software to understand the steps deeper.
+With this project, I am trying to implement the GPU rendering pipeline in software to understand the steps deeper.
 This project can be used for learning purposes (I try to keep the code clean).

 # Features